Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 - A new application is launched at the request of your application.
 - The user requests to go to the home screen.
-- A system event (such as an incoming phone call) occurs and causes a resident application with a higher priority to become active and temporarily hide your application.
+- A system event (such as an incoming phone call) occurs, and causes a resident application with a higher priority to become active and temporarily hide your application.
 - An alarm is triggered for another application, which becomes the topmost window and hides your application.

 The application in the background goes into a suspended state.
 In the suspended state, the application process is executed with limited CPU resources.
 In other words, the platform does not allow the running of background applications, except for some exceptional applications (such as Media and Download) that necessarily work in the background.
 In this case, you can [define a background category in the application manifest file](./ui-app.md#allow_bg), to prevent the application from going into the suspended state.